pulp/pulpproject.org/_posts/2020-11-27-pulp-community-update-november-2020.md

   - newsletter
 ---

+_If you have any questions or updates you would like to share, we would be delighted to hear from you at `pulp-list@redhat.com`._

 ## Pulp Community Survey Results

 This Autumn, we requested feedback from the Pulp community to learn what matters to you and how your Pulp experience has been.
 A summary of the survey results is [now available]().
 If there isn't a live survey, we still hope to hear from you.
-You're always welcome to start a discussion about anything Pulp-related on `pulp-list@redhat.com`.
+We'd always like to hear from someone with a Pulp-related query over on `pulp-list@redhat.com`.

 ## Python project to manage Pulp repos: pulp_operations